Tera Woh Pyar: Popularity

 The Coke Studio version of the song is broadly popular in Pakistan and India.
-The song surpassed 100 million YouTube views in September 2018, making it the third Coke Studio performance to cross 100 million views after Atif Aslam's performance of "Tajdar-e-Haram" and Rahat Fateh Ali Khan and Mustehsan's performance of "Afreen Afreen".
-Additionally, the video made Azhar the fourth Pakistani artist to reach 100 million views on YouTube.
+The song surpassed 100 million YouTube views in September 2018, making it the third Coke Studio performance to cross 100 million views after Atif Aslam's rendition of "Tajdar-e-Haram" and Rahat Fateh Ali Khan and Mustehsan's performance of "Afreen Afreen".
+Additionally, the video made Azhar the fourth Pakistani artist with a song to reach 100 million views on YouTube.
 As of 7 November 2025, the song has gained 212 million views.

 Reception

 Azhar has said that he found the public reception to the track to be unexpected and is grateful for it.
 Bollywood actor Nawazuddin Siddiqui has praised the track, stating in an interview that he listened to the song while filming Manto to mentally prepare himself for each day of shooting.